George Argyros: Philanthropy

 In October 2013, Argyros and his wife Julia announced two $1 million donations benefiting the arts in her hometown of Adrian, Michigan.
 One was to help kick off a $3.5 million capital campaign for the Croswell Opera House and another was to benefit a fine arts education endowment through the Adrian Schools Educational Foundation.

 Argyros' foundation pledged $7.5 million in January 2018 to build a plaza in the Los Angeles Memorial Coliseum.
 Argyros also donated money towards the construction of a performing arts center at the American School of Madrid and a performing arts center in Ketchum, Idaho.

 Argyros is a trustee of his alma mater Chapman University and California Institute of Technology.
 He was on the board of directors of the Richard Nixon Foundation.
 He was a board member for the Center for Strategic and International Studies.

-In September 2023, the Argyros family announced a $10 million dollars donation to Chapman's business school, which is named after him.
+In September 2023, the Argyros family announced a $10 million donation to Chapman's business school, which is named after him.